 Congress sets most of the bankruptcy laws, but it leaves rules relating to exemptions to the states if they choose to make their own.
 Maryland has its own laws relating to the question of what property is exempt.
 Your attorney must be thoroughly familiar with bankruptcy in Maryland.
 An experienced Bowie bankruptcy lawyer can help you to preserve as many of your assets as possible.

 With over 20 years of legal experience and 15 years in bankruptcy practice, Bowie bankruptcy lawyer Edward Gonzalez has successfully represented individuals and businesses throughout Maryland.
-Contact the firm today to schedule a free initial consultation to begin planning your financial future.
+Contact the firm today to schedule an initial consultation to begin planning your financial future.